PreternaturalAI/Sideproject/README.md

 [![Build all  platforms](https://github.com/PreternaturalAI/Lite/actions/workflows/swift.yml/badge.svg)](https://github.com/PreternaturalAI/Lite/actions/workflows/swift.yml)
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

 Lite is a toolkit designed for developers looking to quickly prototype AI applications.
 It provides basic, high-performance UI components for platforms like iOS and macOS, allowing for fast experimentation and development without the complexities of full-scale customization.
 Targeted at simplifying common development challenges, such as file handling and UI creation, Lite is ideal for rapid testing and iteration of AI concepts.

-However, it's not meant for detailed customization or large-scale applications, serving instead as a temporary foundation while more personalized solutions are developed.
+Lite is not meant for detailed customization or large-scale applications, serving instead as a temporary foundation while more personalized solutions are developed.

 #### Supported Platforms
 <p align="left">